itzg/docker-minecraft-server/README.md

     -e SPIGET_RESOURCES=9089,34315

-### Downloadable mod/plugin pack for Forge, Bukkit, and Spigot Servers
+### Downloadable mod/plugin pack for Forge, Fabric, and Bukkit-like Servers

-Like the `WORLD` option above, you can specify the URL or path of a "mod pack" to download and install into `mods` for Forge or `plugins` for Bukkit/Spigot.
+Like the `WORLD` option above, you can specify the URL or path of a "mod pack" to download and install into `mods` for Forge/Fabric or `plugins` for Bukkit/Spigot.
 To use this option pass the environment variable `MODPACK`, such as

     docker run -d -e MODPACK=http://www.example.com/mods/modpack.zip ...